 Another bonus is that tutoring businesses don’t require a lot of overhead or startup costs, especially if you don’t plan to have an office for your work.
 Traveling tutors can meet clients in their homes, libraries, schools, or cafes, saving the cost of monthly rent.
 Plus, students will already have most books and supplies they might need for a tutoring session.
 Stick to online tutoring, and your costs could be even lower.

-Modern education has been thrust into a whole new sector this past year, with COVID-19 forcing many schools to go remote, an educational model that doesn’t work for everyone.
+Modern education has been thrust direction since COVID-19 forced many schools to go remote, an educational model that doesn’t work for everyone.
 Families have needed to adapt to get student education back on track, and tutoring has become a common supplement.
 Furthermore, the demand for knowledgeable tutors at all grade levels has existed before the pandemic and will likely continue into the foreseeable future.

 Finally, a tutoring business offers vast opportunities to expand your professional network and resumé.
 Whether you plan to pursue higher education to become an educator or you’re interested in scaling your business in the future, you can meet other education professionals and gain valuable skills to apply to your goals.